Further advice on defining a taxonomy

 Who else is involved?

-Different groups in the company may have an interest in Data Catalog, and they may have different needs.
-Typically, we find that the following groups may be involved: information security team, database administrators, application developers, CTO, CSO, non-technical people interested in what data is stored within the organization and how it is protected.
+Different groups in your company may have an interest in Data Catalog, and they may have different needs.
+Typically, we find the following groups may be involved: information security team, database administrators, application developers, CTO, CSO, as well as non-technical people interested in what data is stored within the organization and how it is protected.

 What do you ultimately want to achieve?